BISC 830 Assignments

-You should email your anonymous reviews to the Associate Editor (Elizabeth or Nick--whoever sent you the paper) by 5 PM December 5.
-The AE will then make a decision (minor revision, major revision, etc) and return the paper and reviews to the author.
+You should email your anonymous reviews to the Associate Editor (David or Nick--whoever sent you the paper) by noon nov.
+29. The AE will then return reviews to the author.
 We'll also blind copy you on that correspondence so you can see our decision and the other peer review of the manuscript, as feedback for how you did.

 Here are some resources about peer review.